choudharikiranv15/choudharikiranv15/README.md

 - Led a team of 200+ volunteers across the tech fest
 - Successfully conducted a hackathon with 50+ teams participation
-- Managed end-to-end operations and technical events
+- Organized 30+ tech events and workshops

 </td>
 </tr>